ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 This conditionality allows the model to learn different representations for different subsets of data, guided by the vehicle's past trajectory and additional scene information relevant to the vehicle.
 By doing so, the model can capture the nuances and variations in trajectory distributions that are specific to different traffic situations and lane configurations.

-By structuring the model in this way, the HLS method can generate trajectory predictions that are not just an average of all possible paths but are instead a combination of distinct, plausible paths that a vehicle might realistically take, each with its own probability.
+By structuring the model in this way, the HLS method can generate trajectory predictions that are a combination of distinct, plausible paths that a vehicle might realistically take, each with its own probability.

 ### Generating `VLI` and `V2I` Context Vectors